 It depends on your preference and how the counter is set up at your business.
 Here are some considerations that might influence your decision.
-Also, you can always experiment each for a few days before you decide.
+Also, you can always experiment with each for a few days before you decide.

 Do you want to be able to see the customer display more easily?
-Undocking and connecting customer display via USB may allow cashiers to look over the customer display screen more easily in case you want to help customers.
-Although cashier will be able to see what actions are being performed on the customer display at any given time, if you want to see exactly what customers are seeing, we recommend that you undock and connect customer display via USB.
+Undocking and connecting the customer display via USB may allow cashiers to look over the customer display screen more easily in case you want to help customers.
+Although the cashier will be able to see what actions are being performed on the customer display at any given time, if you want to see exactly what customers are seeing, we recommend that you undock and connect the customer display via USB.

-If you can connect via Ethernet, you can do so through the Ethernet port on the USB hub.
-If not, you can enable Offline Mode and continue to accept card payments even if your Wi-Fi is down.
-Learn more about Offline Mode.
+If you are unable to connect, you can enable Offline Mode and continue to accept payments even if your Wi-Fi is down.